GooSledgeChad/evidence/README.md

 ![SwiftCheetah promoting Skycoach RMT service with affiliate code SWIFT and link to s.skycoach.gg/TheSwiftCheetah](screenshots/48_skycoach_rmt_promotion.png)
 [View on Discord](https://discord.com/channels/1321966953350430740/1323499536160784406/1470766125401899109)

 This is a direct violation of [Embark Studios' Terms of Service](https://www.embark-studios.com/terms), which explicitly prohibit players from selling, reselling, or exploiting game content for commercial purposes.
-As a prominent The Finals content creator with nearly 9,000 YouTube subscribers, SwiftCheetah is using his platform to direct his audience toward a service that violates the game's rules.
+As a prominent The Finals content creator with nearly 9,000 YouTube subscribers, SwiftCheetah is also promoting RMT services for ARC Raiders, another Embark Studios game, in violation of the same developer's terms.

 ## Why This Matters